Talpx1/Spin8/tmp_packages/wp_mock/README.md

 # DISCLAIMER

 this is a custom version of WP_Mock, arranged to *kinda* work with PHPUnit 10.
-ALL CREDITS GOES TO 10up/wp_mock (https://github.com/10up/wp_mock)
+ALL CREDITS GO TO 10up/wp_mock (https://github.com/10up/wp_mock)

 # WP_Mock